 - UK adequacy creates and maintains equivalence for data transfers from the EU to the UK.
 However, the UK will still need to create new international data transfer mechanisms for UK personal data flows to the rest of the world.
 These may be different from the EU’s system and may include UK-specific data protection standard contractual clauses.
 Companies and organisations in the UK and EU must now navigate two systems for international transfers.

-- Companies and organisations that have no presence in the EU but offer goods or services or monitor individuals in the EU will need to appoint an EU Data Protection Representative based in the EU, separate from the any UK representative.
+- Companies and organisations that have no presence in the EU but offer goods or services or monitor individuals in the EU will need to appoint an EU Data Protection Representative based in the EU, separate from any UK representative.

 - Companies and organisations that have no presence in the UK but offer goods or services or monitor individuals in the UK will need to appoint a UK Data Protection Representative based in the UK, separate from any EU representative.